ei1333/library/README.md

 ## 🤝 Contributions

-I welcome you to create issues or submit pull requests if you find any typos or bugs.
+I welcome you to open issues or PRs if you find any typos or bugs.

 You should apply `clang-format` to all files with the `.hpp` extension.
 Please use the predefined `google` style.